 5.6 We have in place administrative, technical and physical measures designed to guard against and minimise the risk of loss, misuse or unauthorised processing or disclosure of the Personal Data that we hold.

-5.7 in the course of Processing your Personal Data, or disclosing it to the recipients referred to above, we may transfer it to countries which are outside the European Economic Area (EEA), some of which may not have laws which provide the same level of protection to your Personal Data as laws inside the EEA.
-In such cases we will take steps to ensure that the transfers comply with the GDPR and that your Personal Data is appropriately protected.
+5.7 In the course of Processing your Personal Data, or disclosing it to the recipients referred to above, we may transfer it to countries which are outside the European Economic Area (EEA), some of which may not have laws which provide the same level of protection to your Personal Data as laws inside the EEA.
+In such cases we will take steps to ensure that the transfers comply with the UK-GDPR and that your Personal Data is appropriately protected.
 We do so by taking the following measures:

 5.7.1 putting in place a contract with the recipient that means they must protect the personal information to the same standards as is required in the EEA;